 Featured Artist of the Month honors the artist-members of Berkeley Art Center, highlighting the breadth and variety of media, processes and concepts engaged by our community.
 Only artists whose memberships are current will be considered.

 Become a member | Take our Artist-Member Informational Survey

 Featured Artist November 2018

-Dobee Snowber has been a working Artist in the Bay Area for 20 years.
-Prior to that time she lived in Santa Fe and before that various and sundry places on the Eastern seaboard.
+Dobee Snowber has been a working artist in the Bay Area for 20 years.
+Before that, she lived in Santa Fe and various places on the Eastern Seaboard.
 She holds a BA in Intellectual History/Feminist Studies from Hamilton/Kirkland College and a BFA in Printmaking and Painting from the Maine College of Art in Portland, Maine.
 She has shown extensively in various venues including galleries, museums, group collaborations and solo exhibitions.

 For me art is not simply about creative expression.
-Like all things in life it is dictated and affected by the constraints of time, space & materials, quite literally.
+Like all things in life it is dictated and affected by the constraints of time, space and materials, quite literally.

 Visit Dobee’s website.

 Click on images to enlarge.